mgnagain/Fire-project-dev-/README.md

 # Fire-project

-Official repo for the fire prediction project.
+Official visualization repo for the fire project.